How To Prepare Automation Projects & Get The Best Outcome

 The role of an Automation Leader is often mixed with an Automation Sponsor.
 However, in reality, the latter is more of a support role, and the former is responsible for the entire automation project.
 Ideally, they should be able to see the big picture and oversee the various details pertaining to the project, such as time, cost, investments, and more.

-An important part of preparing for the project means understanding automation roles and assigning them to the right people who have received the relevant training and have the skills to contribute to the project.
+An important part to prepare automation projects is understanding automation roles and assigning them to the right people who have received the relevant training and have the skills to contribute to the project.